ilbuonmarcio/netspeedstats/README.md

 docker compose build && docker compose up -d
 ```

-The database is available at port `8889`, the web interface (coming soon) is available at port `8888`.
+The database is available at port `8889`, the web interface is available at port `8888`.

 # License